 The liquidator’s appointment is advertised in the London Gazette, and a notice to creditors must be publicised, allowing potential creditors to submit claims against the company.
 After 21 days, the liquidator can distribute any assets to the members either in cash or 'in specie'.

-Once the liquidator has completed their work, which will generally be to realise any assets and distribute the surplus funds to the shareholders.
-Once tax matters have been finalised the liquidator files a final return at Companies House and the company is automatically dissolved three months after the filing of the final return and struck off the register.
+Once the liquidator has completed their work, which will generally be to realise any assets and distribute the surplus funds to the shareholders, tax matters can then be finalised with HMRC.
+Following this, the liquidator files a final return at Companies House and the company is automatically dissolved three months after the filing of the final return and struck off the register.

 Generally, no claims against the company that were not registered with the liquidator can be made subsequently.